For many of its 1 billion monthly active users, Instagram is used just a social media site for recreational purposes.

 It’s important that you use strong images that have an organic feel to them as they tend to resonate best with Instagram users.

 Plus, I tested more ‘formal’ approaches and found that they didn’t provide the same results as the style of the image seen above.

 When implementing a strategy like this, there are a few things that you need to remember.

 One is that you need to make sure that the offer you’re looking to sell is, at least somewhat, optimized for conversions.

-When I was using this technique, I was sending people to an optimised landing page that was hosting a somewhat optimised webinar.
+When I was using this technique, I was sending people to an optimized landing page that was hosting a somewhat optimized webinar.

 I was already generating sales from this landing page and webinar.